Trellech: Harold's Stones

 Three large monoliths of conglomerate stone, commonly referred to as puddingstone, are located in a field on the eastern side of the B4293 to the south of the village.
-(SO 498051) The stones, situated on publicly accessible land belonging to the Davies family of Crosshands Farm, are a scheduled ancient monument.
+(SO 498051) The stones, situated on publicly accessible land belonging to the Davies family of Crosshands Farm, are a scheduled monument.
 The stones have been described as "one of the more substantial megalithic monuments in Monmouthshire".

 The stones are on slightly elevated ground close to running water and springs, which might be relevant to the choice of site.
 They are believed to date back to the Bronze Age.
 Such remains are rare in this part of Wales.
 Various local traditions are ascribed to them: that they were erected by Harold Godwinson to celebrate a victory over the Welsh in 1063; that they commemorate three chieftains who fell fighting against the Romans; or that they were flung from the Skirrid by the mythical Jack o' Kent in a trial of strength with the Devil.